stellar/scp-proofs/README.md

-First, the proofs make statements about a model of SCP written in the Ivy language, and not about SCP's implementation or SCP's description in the Whitepaper.
+First, the proofs make statements about a model of SCP written in the Ivy language, and not about SCP's implementation or SCP's description in the Stellar Whitepaper.
 This model may not reflect what the reader think SCP is (and what SCP is may be open to interpretation since there is not agreed-upon formal specification).
-One can find the SCP model in all the Ivy files in the repository (it is duplicated in several files for technical reasons, but when Ivy's liveness support will be more mature the model should appear only in one place).
-This model could in principle be taken as the formal specification of SCP.
+The model in `SCP.ivy` could in principle be taken as the formal specification of SCP.

 **Caveat 1**: Discrepancies between the SCP model and any other notion of what SCP is would imply that the statements proved with Ivy may not apply to that